waffle-iron/cucumber-spring-eclipselink/README.md

 The travis.ci site for this project is **https://travis-ci.org/andyglick/cucumber-spring-eclipselink**

+The dependencies registry site for the project is **https://www.versioneye.com/user/projects/5667bd13f376cc003d000f79**

 Found the beginnings of this example in the book Cucumber Recipes, you can find the book example at page 92 in chapter 2 Java.
 The original is Recipe 18 Drive a Spring + Hibernate Project.